It’s happening. India is on the move. To put it another way, when a large elephant wakes

 Terms that you should be familiar with:

 Director Identification Number (DIN) or (DPIN) – is a unique lifetime eight-digit identification number which is allotted to an individual who is an existing director or proposed directors of a company, issued by the Ministry of Corporate Affairs, Government of India.
-To setup you’ll need to complete a form DIN-1 and to update the DIN, you’ll need to complete a form DIR-3, DIN-4, DIR-6 & DIR-7 accordingly.
-It’s a 100% online process, and costs INR 100, to be paid via the portal.
+To setup you’ll need to complete & submit a form DIR-3 and to update any particulars of the director, you’ll need to complete & submit a form DIR-6 accordingly.
+It’s a 100% online process, and costs INR 500, to be paid via the portal.

-Digital Signature Certificate (DSC) – is an electronic signature key that can be used by the designated partner/director for filing online (e-file).
+Digital Signature Certificate (DSC) – is an electronic signature key that can be used by the designated partner/director for filing online (e-filing).
 It is necessary for digitally signing the electronic incorporation documents.
 A digital signature is a type of asymmetric cryptography used to simulate the security properties of a handwritten signature on paper.
-Digital signatures have often confused with scanned copies of a physical written signature, which do not have any legal backing for authentication of electronic documents.
+DSC have often been confused with scanned copies of a physical written signature, which do not have any legal backing for authentication of electronic documents.

-Micro, Small & Medium Enterprises (MSME) – registering for MSME, will provide many benefits, loan schemes, perks & reduced tax.
+Micro, Small & Medium Enterprises (MSME) – registering as a MSME, will provide many benefits, loan schemes, perks & reduced tax.

 GST Registration – Goods and Service (GST) is a single and comprehensive tax on the supply of goods and services across India, right from the manufacturer to the Consumer.
 Every person needs to get registered under GST in the state from where he makes